 Up to 200 students may attend Orientation Sessions.
 However, students divide into smaller groups to enroll.
 Since we do have to limit the sessions, be sure to sign up early to reserve your spot!

 We encourage families to attend Family Orientation Sessions while students attend their orientation session.
 Family sessions run concurrently with student orientation sessions and are designed to answer parental questions and concerns.
 Families do not attend the Student Orientation Session or go with their student to enroll in classes.

 Orientation is required of all first-time entering freshmen.
 The student receives one hour of credit for attending the enrollment session, Mass Orientation, and the freshman orientation course in the fall.

 While you wait for your printed course schedule, you can get your SWOSU student ID and parking decal (bring a photo ID).
 You can also tour the campus and residence halls, and talk with new and current students, and attend the open house.
 It is recommended that you take Computerized Placement Tests (CPT) while on campus for NSO.
 You must have photo ID to take CPT tests.

 The Open House is another opportunity to find answers and learn more about student services.
-Participating offices include: Financial Services, Residence Life, Human Resources, Business Offices, Campus Police, Auxiliary Services (meal plans), Counseling and Health Services, Dean of Students, and Follett Bookstore.
+Participating offices include: Financial Services, Residence Life, Human Resources, Business Offices, Campus Police, Student Union and Food Services (meal plans), Counseling and Health Services and Dean of Students.
 Representatives can answer questions concerning meal plans, residence hall contracts, tuition and other payments, campus jobs, health forms and financial assistance.

 CPT stands for Computerized Placement Test.
 Students with ACT sub-scores (math, reading and English) below 19 must enroll in remedial courses.
 You may take a CPT to clear the deficiency in any or all areas.
 There is no charge to take CPTs.
 You may take each test twice; however, there is a two-week waiting period between testing sessions.
 To schedule CPT testing, contact the Assessment Office at 580.774.7084. *Results are immediate.